 At first glance, it may seem like a small French Bulldog is better equipped for the heat than a heavy coated Siberian Husky.
 They have shorter fur and generally like to take it easier when it comes to exercise than Huskies do.

-But French Bulldogs, along with others like American Bulldogs, Pekingese, Pugs, and Boston Terriers, are Brachycephalic dogs.
-“Brachycephalic” refers to dogs with a short muzzle, and this face shape is a huge disadvantage to dogs in the hotter months since the dog’s main mechanism for cooling down is panting.
+But French Bulldogs, along with other breeds like American Bulldogs, Pekingese, Pugs, and Boston Terriers, are Brachycephalic dogs.
+“Brachycephalic” refers to dogs with short muzzles, and this face shape is a huge disadvantage to dogs in the hotter months since their main mechanism for cooling down is panting.

 Brachycephalic Airway Syndrome (BAS)

 Panting is a form of evaporative cooling that helps regulate dogs’ body temperatures in the heat.
-The shorter, “smushed” faces of brachycephalic dogs are quite cute, but create big problems when it comes to airflow.
+The shorter, “smushed” faces of brachycephalic dogs are quite cute, but they can create big problems when it comes to airflow.

-Soft palates in brachycephalic dogs’ mouths block a majority of the air coming in to the trachea, which means your short-snouted dog needs to work even harder just to get a sufficient amount of oxygen in his system.
+Soft palates in brachycephalic dogs’ mouths block a majority of the air coming in to the trachea, which means your short-snouted dog needs to work even harder just to get a sufficient amount of oxygen in their system.